Apple, publishers back off in EU e-book antitrust case

 The case highlights the battle between retailers and publishers over pricing control as publishers look to e-books to boost revenues, cut costs and reach bigger audiences.

-EU regulators have been investigating Apple's e-book pricing deals with Simon & Schuster (CBS.N), News Corp (NWSA.O) unit HarperCollins, French group Lagardere SCA's (LAGA.PA) Hachette Livre, Verlagsgruppe Georg von Holtzbrinck, which owns Macmillan in Germany, and Pearson Plc's (PSON.L) Penguin group.
+EU regulators have been investigating Apple's e-book pricing deals with Simon & Schuster, News Corp unit HarperCollins, French group Lagardere SCA's Hachette Livre, Verlagsgruppe Georg von Holtzbrinck, which owns Macmillan in Germany, and Pearson Plc's Penguin group.

 Apple and the publishers, with the exception of Penguin, have offered to settle with the European Commission, which began its inquiry last December.
 The EU watchdog detailed the offer on Wednesday, confirming a Reuters report on August 31.